springboardmentor0327/Text_Summarization_Infosys_Internship_Oct2024/README.md

   Text Summarization using Abstractive Summarization Techniques:
   1. Google's T5 Approach
   2. Facebook's BART Approach
+  3. LLM Approach

-  After implementing the approaches, we compare both of them using ROUGE score method.
+  After implementing the approaches, we compare the three using ROUGE score method similar to the method we used in Extractive Text Summarization.
+   Open file Abstractive_Summarization_Techniques.ipynb and run all the cells to demonstrate the working of each algorithm.

+#### Advanced LLM Techniques

+  Implementation of techniques like iterative refinement and map reduce to enhance the LLM models.
+  Open file Advanced_LLM.ipynb and run all the cells to demonstrate the working of each technique.